 As the probability of interaction of the incoming and outgoing electrons decreases with increasing energy one can minimise the probability of multiple scattering by increasing the energy of the incoming and outgoing electrons.
-Hence our present spectrometer operates at relative high energies ($E_0 = 50 \text{ keV}$, $E{1,2} \approx 25 \text{ keV}$) [3] and the multiple scattering effects are small, at least for the thinnest films and low Z targets.
+Hence our present spectrometer operates at relative high energies ($E_0 = 50$ keV, $E{1,2} \approx 25$ keV) [3] and the multiple scattering effects are small, at least for the thinnest films and low Z targets.
 The main quasi-particle structure is well resolved which can be compared to band structure calculations.
 The information contained in the measurement is richer than just the dispersion.
 Good agreement between the experimental data and theory is only obtained, if one corrects the experiment for multiple scattering and one uses calculations that go beyond the independent particle approximation [4-6].

 In this paper we want to explore these multiple scattering effects, especially the possibility of EMS from heavy targets.
 We compare the case of a light element and a heavy element.
-Changing the atomic number Z changes the ratio of elastic and inelastic scattering event, which turns out to have a large influence on the observed spectra.
-We also explore the relationship between sample thickness, coincidence count rate and spectral shape.
-The results obtained for a heavy target Au are surprisingly good, in spite of intense elastic scattering.
-The gold data are compared with band structure calculations.
+Changing the atomic number Z changes elastic and inelastic scattering cross sections, but the quality of the observed spectra remains surprisingly very similar.
+Only the coincidence count rate decreases with increasing Z. We also explore the relationship between sample thickness, coincidence count rate and spectral shape.
+The spectral function obtained experimentally for a heavy target such as Au reveals the electronic structure clearly, in spite of its large cross section for elastic and inelastic scattering.